mindsdb/mindsdb/mindsdb/integrations/handlers/twelve_labs_handler/README.md

 WHERE query = 'search query';
 ```

-Here, the `query` column is the name of the column containing the search queries as specified in the `query_column` parameter of the `CREATE MODEL` statement.
+Here, the `query` column is the name of the column containing the search queries as specified in the `search_query_column` parameter of the `CREATE MODEL` statement.

 Note: At the moment, only a single query can be specified in the `WHERE` clause of the query.
 The `JOIN` clause for making multiple predictions will be added in a future release.